-As part of the implementation of the Landscape Master Plan the City is implementing a Program of hydrozoning and ecozoning, and redesigning irrigation systems, to reduce groundwater use within its parks and open space areas.
-Hydrozoning is the grouping of plants with similar water requirements so that irrigation scheduling can be designed to ensure only required amounts of water are applied.
-Ecozoning is the exclusion of areas from irrigation because they do not require high quality turf or landscaping to support recreation, amenity or sporting activities.
+As part of the implementation of the Landscape Master Plan the City is implementing a Program of hydrozoning and ecozoning, and redesigning irrigation systems, to reduce groundwater use within its parks and open space areas. groundwater use within its parks and open space areas.